vedph/cadmus-doc/models/lookup.md

 As already suggested, you can extend this mechanism to work for all the entities scattered across other item's parts.
 In fact, many parts, especially when including several entities, provide a property, usually named `eid` (entity ID), filled by users to assign a human-friendly ID to some entity.

 For instance, say you have a manuscripts decorations part, listing a number of decorations.
-Each of them can eventually be assigned an ID, freely defined by the user, e.g. `angel1`.
+Each of them can optionally be assigned an ID, freely defined by the user, e.g. `angel1`.
 This EID is human-friendly, and is unique only in the context of its part.
 Getting a non-scoped, yet user-friendly ID would then require some conventional strategy, like e.g. prefixing the EID with the item and/or part EID.

 As we have seen above, this EID can be extended to the whole item by means of the generic metadata part, where you just add a metadatum named `eid` with some arbitrarily defined value.
 This is just a convention, as in the end EIDs are found only in parts, whatever their type.
 So, for instance a user might enter a metadatum pair like e.g. `eid=vat_lat_123`, and use it as the human friendly identifier for a manuscript item corresponding to Vat.
 Lat.
 123.

 >Items and parts always have a globally unique identifier (GUID), like e.g. `30ed7d3d-a70f-4254-a611-8cc1872f10d5`.
 Of course, while this is granted to be unique, it's not user friendly at all.
 So, when filling data, most times users prefer shorter and more readable identifiers, like `angel1`.
 Once this identifier, which is scoped to its part, gets connected with a part and/or an item, the GUID of that item/part ensure that this identifier will be globally unique, too.
 This combination mechanism is similar to the strategies adopted by mapping rules in projecting data from parts into a [semantic graph](graph).

-Of course, once we have scattered such EIDs in our parts, we might want some mechanism in the UI to quickly lookup them, and to eventually build non-scoped IDs from their values.
+Of course, once we have scattered such EIDs in our parts, we might want some mechanism in the UI to quickly lookup them, and to optionally build non-scoped IDs from their values.
 This can be accomplished with the [asserted ID(s) bricks](https://github.com/vedph/cadmus-bricks-shell/blob/master/projects/myrmidon/cadmus-refs-asserted-ids/README.md).
 These provide a way to include external or internal references to resource identifiers, whatever their type and origin.

 The asserted ID brick allows editing a simple model representing such IDs, having:

 - a value, the ID itself.
 - a scope, representing the context the ID originates from (e.g. an ontology, a repository, a website, etc.).
-- an optional tag, eventually used to group or classify the ID.
+- an optional tag, optionally used to group or classify the ID.
-- an optional assertion, eventually used to define the uncertainty level of the assignment of this ID to the context it applies to.
+- an optional assertion, optionally used to define the uncertainty level of the assignment of this ID to the context it applies to.

 The asserted IDs brick is just a collection of such IDs.